| Try Price TestingOne of dozens of strategies listed and linked to here:How to Make More Money

 might work for Wal-Mart, but the ultimate goal is not the most

+customers nor the most revenue.
+The bottom line is still profit.
 Let's look at an example to make it clear how doing something

 that reduces your customer base can still increase your profits.